x3rAx/svelte-kit-isolated-stores/README.md

 #### Outside Component Initializion and outside `load()`

-The isolation mechanism needs to know what is the current session.
-Outside component initialization and outside `load()` there is no reliable way to access the `session` object in general.
+The isolation mechanism needs to know what the current session is.
+Outside component initialization and outside `load()` there is no reliable way to access SvelteKit's `session` object in general.